This webpage provides a comprehensive summary of the 2023 Special Olympics North Carolina Cheerleading Tournament.

-Mandatory Coach’s Meeting – This meeting will be held via webinar at 6:00 p.m.
-Thursday, March 19.
-Please click here to register and receive login details for this meeting.
+This meeting will be held via webinar at 12:00 p.m. on March 23.
+Please view the meeting here.
 Remember, at least one representative from each local program must attend this webinar and confirm attendance.
 Listening to the recording does count as attendance as long as the appropriate steps are taken.

-Sportsmanship: It is very important that all coaches and athletes show great sportsmanship at all times.
-Poor sportsmanship will not be tolerated and there will be a 25 point deduction for each infraction of poor sportsmanship by the athletes, Unified partners, coach, or associated spectators.
+It is very important that all coaches and athletes show great sportsmanship at all times.
+Poor sportsmanship will not be tolerated and there will be a 25-point deduction for each infraction of poor sportsmanship by the athletes, Unified partners, coach, or associated spectators.
 Cheerleading is a wonderful sport promoting camaraderie and fun, and some people can be very passionate.
 It is important to remain calm and show good sportsmanship during these times.
-Team Captains are a great way to provide guidance and serve as an on field example of sportsmanship during games.
+Team captains are a great way to provide guidance and serve as an on-field example of sportsmanship during games.

 - There will be a total of five judges at this competition.
 Two judges will be judging the cheer portion of the routine, and two judges will be judging the music portion of the routine.
 The head judge will assess any deductions, and ensure the points are within the rubric scale.